wmhernandez/Programs-created/README.md

-Examples of programs written during during classes and for personal needs.
+Examples of programs written during classes and for personal needs.
+The works include both C++ and Python programs.